Thermogenesis: Non-shivering thermogenesis

 Brown Adipose Tissue (BAT) thermogenesis is one of the two known forms of non-shivering thermogenesis (NST).
 This type of heat-generation occurs only in eutherians, not in birds or other thermogenic organisms.
-BAT NST occurs when Uncoupling Protein 1 (UCP1) performs oxidative phosphorylation in eutherians' bodies resulting in the generation of heat (Berg et al., 2006, p.
+BAT NST occurs when Uncoupling Protein 1 (UCP1) uncouples oxidative phosphorylation in eutherians' bodies resulting in the generation of heat through a "proton leak" (Berg et al., 2006, p.
 1178).
 This process generally only begins in eutherians after they have been subjected to low temperatures for an extended period of time, after which the process allows an organism's body to maintain a high and stable temperature without a reliance on environmental thermoregulation mechanisms (such as sunlight/shade).
 Because eutherians are the only clade which store brown adipose tissue, scientists previously thought that UCP1 evolved in conjunction with brown adipose tissue.
 However, recent studies have shown that UCP1 can also be found in non-eutherians like fish, birds, and reptiles.
 This discovery means that UCP1 probably existed in a common ancestor before the radiation of the eutherian lineage.
 Since this evolutionary split, though, UCP1 has evolved independently in eutherians, through a process which scientists believe was not driven by natural selection, but rather by neutral processes like genetic drift.